-These accommodations are intended to help enable students with disabilities meet the academic requirements through an alternative path, with NO reduction in standards.
+These accommodations are intended to enable students with disabilities to meet the academic requirements through an alternative path, with NO reduction in standards.

 It is the responsibility of the student to initiate a request for accommodations.
 It is extremely important for students to contact the accommodations contact person as early as possible to arrange for their needs.

-Students who request accommodations must complete the accommodations paperwork process.
+Students who request accommodations must complete the following process.

-- Schedule a time to meet with the Accommodations Coordinator to discuss coordination of these services.
+- Contact the Accommodations Coordinator to set up a time to discuss coordination of these services.

 Contact Us With Questions

-To secure a copy of your documentation you may present the release of information form to your school, AEA, clinic, physician, psychologist, Veteran’s Administration, Rehabilitations Counselor, psychiatrists or other entity which evaluated you and/or holds your documentation of disability.
+To secure a copy of your documentation you may need to present the Authorization & Request for Release of Records to your school, AEA, clinic, physician, psychologist, Veteran’s Administration, Rehabilitations Counselor, psychiatrists or other entity which evaluated you and/or holds your documentation of disability.